 Outstanding contribution to the resolution of social issues at the action level

 Major contributions to SPSSI as an organization.

 SPSSI invites nominations for potential Fellow status in the American Psychological Association (APA), or in SPSSI independent of APA.
 Nominations may be made by any current SPSSI member or Fellow.
 Self-nominations are also welcome.

-The deadline for receipt of nominations for 2018 is November 15, 2018.
-Nominations can be emailed to email@example.com with the words "2019 Fellow Nomination" in the subject line.
+The deadline for receipt of nominations for 2021 is December 15, 2021.
+Nominations should be emailed to firstname.lastname@example.org with the words "2022 Fellow Nomination" in the subject line.
 The Nomination should include the nominee’s name, professional affiliation, and contact information (including their e-mail address), and a brief statement concerning the nominee’s eligibility, based on the requirements listed above.
 In addition, please indicate the nominee’s current APA membership status (i.e., member, Fellow, or nonmember).